+65 6659 8878Same-Day Quote

 Amprobe vs Fluke Multimeter: An Honest Comparison for Singapore Buyers

 Amprobe or Fluke for your next multimeter?
-Both are Fortive-owned, professional-grade brands — the real difference is application tier, not quality.
+Both are Fortive-owned, professional-grade brands.
+The real difference is application tier, not quality.
 Here's an honest, spec-by-spec comparison to help Singapore buyers choose without overpaying or under-speccing.

-By Unitest Team·16 March 2026·9 min read
+By Unitest Team·16 March 2026·7 min read

 Amprobe vs Fluke Multimeter: The Short Answer

-Why This Comparison Isn't a Fair Fight — On Purpose
+Why This Comparison Isn't a Fair Fight

 Accuracy: How Much Precision Do You Actually Need?